keithmburu/courses/theory/theory_final.md

-# Theory of Computing Final
+# Theory of Computation Final

 For the final project you will give a 10-15 minute presentation on an advanced topic in complexity or computability theory.
 This may be an advanced topic from the textbook or a research paper.
 You may work with up to two partners, but in this case, each person is expected to contribute roughly equally in the presentation.